Manage user authentication and permissions.

 Password Requirements

-For Enhanced policy, go to Identification and set:
+For the Enhanced policy, open the Identification section and set:

 • PasswordMinLength: 8 characters